apitera/MOCHGroupFunctionCognitiveTesting/README.txt

 -----------------------------------------
 This dataframe contains information about birds formatted for use as individual-level variables in NBDA analysis.
 This is used with the "Flocks_NBDA.R" script.
 This file only contains birds that were present in the social networks.
 			- 'RFID'          : PIT-tag IDs of birds
-			- 'Target'        : assigned target feeder
+			- 'Target'        : assigned array and target feeder
 			- 'AssignmentType': assignment type; 'split = 0, flock' = 1
 			- 'Elevation'	  : high elevation = 0, low elevation = 1
 			- 'MemScore'	  : mean number of location errors in the first 20 trials of spatial learning and memory testing